MdAman555/Hospitality-Analysis-Dashboard/README.md

 # Hospitality-Analysis-Dashboard
 ## Recommended Structure and Order
-### 1. Project Title / Headline
+### 1. Hospitality Analysis Dashboard / *** AtliQ Grand Owns Multiple Five-Star Hotels Industry Across India****
 A concise, descriptive name for the dashboard.
 Example:
 ❄️ Snowy Analytics: Hospitality Analysis Dashboard
-A dynamic, interactive data visualization tool built to explore hotels' raw data for "AtliQ Grand's Owns multiple Five-Star Hotels across India", focusing on RevPar(revenue per available room), ADR(average daily rate),
+A dynamic, interactive data visualization tool built to explore hotels' raw data for "AtliQ Grand's Owns multiple Five-Star Hotels across India", focusing on RevPar(revenue per available room), ADR(average daily rate), and Occupancy percentage, SRN(sellable room nights), DSRN(daily sellable room nights).

 ### 2. Short Description / Purpose
 1–2 sentences explaining what the dashboard does and why it exists.

 Example:
-The Snowy Analytics Dashboard is a visually engaging and analytical Power BI report designed to help users explore and compare over 499 ski resorts across 38 countries and 5 continents.
-The dashboard focuses on highlighting major ski resort features like summer skiing availability, night skiing, lift types, and slope difficulty.
-This tool is intended for use by tourism analysts, winter sports enthusiasts, travel companies, and data-driven strategists who seek to understand trends and characteristics of ski resorts globally.
+AtliQ Grands owns multiple five-star hotels across India.
+They have been in the hospitality Industry for the past 20 years.
+Due to strategic moves from the other competitors and ineffective decision-making in management, AtliQ Grand is losing its market share and revenue in the luxury/business hotels category.
+As a strategic move, the managing director of AtliQ Grands wanted to incorporate"Business and Data intelligence" to regain their market share and revenue.
+However, they do not have an in-house data analytics team to provide them with these insights.

+Their Revenue Management team had decided to hire a third-party service provider to provide them with insights from their historical data.
 ### 3. Tech Stack
 List the key technologies used to build the dashboard.